FlexDoc/Javadoc - JavadocClassic - Parameters

 Related Template:

-Class Detail gen.class : boolean
+Class gen.class : boolean

-It includes the class description, various reference lists about it, as well as the details of all documented members of that class (except nested classes).
+Class Documentation may include the class description, various reference lists about it, as well as the details of all documented members of that class (except nested classes).
 This provides the bulk of the whole Java API documentation.

 Related Template: